supply Chain

 Commodity Costs Watchlist

-Here are the top ten most expensive ingredients and materials commonly used by the consumer goods industry, in percentage increase from April 2021 to April 2022.
+Here are the top ten most expensive ingredients and materials commonly used by the consumer goods industry, in percentage increase from December 2021 to January 2023.

 Trucking

 The CPG industry accounts for one-fifth of all freight shipping in the United States.
-And the vast majority (92%) of CPG products are sourced and made in America — meaning it takes a lot of trucks and drivers to transport ingredients and materials to make products and to ship finished goods to stores.
+And the vast majority (approximately 90%) of CPG products are sourced and made in America — meaning it takes a lot of trucks and drivers to transport ingredients and materials to make products and to ship finished goods to stores.

 Key Facts

-- For every one truck available, there are as many as 16 shipments waiting to be transported.
+• For every one truck available, there are as many as 16 shipments waiting to be transported.

-- Coyote Logistics reported a 48% increase in spot loads, or one-off non-contract shipments, since the start of the pandemic.
+• Coyote Logistics reported a 48% increase in spot loads, or one-off non-contract shipments, since the start of the pandemic.
 The company also tracked a 40% decrease in available trucks offered by carriers.

-- Diesel fuel costs are up, an increase that will cost upwards of $3 billion more to supply this year.
+• Diesel fuel costs are up, an increase that will cost upwards of $3 billion more to supply this year.

 Ports